 Parking: included in fee

 Walk to falls: 0 minutes from upper lookout and about 20 minutes from lower trail

-Here are the two amazing shots from Ben.
+Here are the two amazing shots from my friend Ben.